Interest rates explained

 The Raisin platform

 The Raisin platform offers fixed-rate bonds from partner banks across Europe, making it easy for investors to compare the best interest rates in a number of countries.
 With our intuitive platform, customers can compare rates between banks and countries in just a few steps.
 Convenient and hassle free, the Raisin platform makes managing your funds quick and simple.
-Plus, for complete peace of mind, all deposits are secured by the banks’ respective national deposit guarantee scheme.
+Plus, for complete peace of mind, all deposits are secured by the banks’ respective national deposit guarantee scheme up to EUR 100,000.
 Lastly, Raisin is completely free of charge with no hidden fees further down the line.
 So, find the best interest rates and make the most of your savings with Raisin.

 As of May 15, 2019